Mechanical Engineering (MEEN)

 MEEN 4395 Therm Hydr of Nuclear Reactors 3 SCH (3-0)

-Introduction to nuclear safety systems and licensing principles.
+Introduction to fundamental concepts of atoms and nuclei, radioactivity, nuclear reactions.
 Design criteria and regulations.
 Deterministic and probabilistic, and reliability analysis.
 Radiological consequences and risk assessment.
 Design-based accidents and severe-accident management.
-Implications for advanced reactors.
-Prerequisites: senior standing.
+Prerequisites: senior standing in engineering or consent of instructor.

 MEEN 4399 Internship in MEEN 1-3 SCH (0-1-3)